How to authenticate your personal domain name

 s2._domainkey (third CNAME),

-6. Copy the entire line in "POINTS TO", place it in "TARGET" and add a period/full stop at the end of the sentence.
+6. Copy the entire line in the "POINTS TO" columnplace it in "TARGET" and add a period at the end.

 Example:

-If you have three CNAME records, you have to do the operation three times, for each CNAME to be recorded.
+If you have three CNAME records, you have to repet these steps for each CNAME to be recorded.

-8. Once the configuration of the 3 CNAMEs records is done, go back to your SendGrid account or contact us if you don’t have one.
+8. Once the configuration of the 3 CNAME records is done, go back to your SendGrid account or contact us if you don’t have one.

-9. Then use the following site to check whether your CNAMEs are correctly set up: DNS checker.
+9. Then use the following site to check whether your CNAMEs are correctly configured: DNS checker.